All over the world, people rely on Google Maps to find businesses, navigate foreign cities, and generally learn about what happens around them.

 Considering hospitality, for example: if people want to find somewhere to eat in their nearby area, there’s a good chance they will use the Explore function on the app to bring up a selection of suggestions.
 This includes short profiles with customer-submitted reviews and images along with contact details and information about prices.

 Customers will tend to prefer businesses with accurate information and plenty of positive, recent reviews.
 If a business owner fail to optimise its business listing, the location information could be misleading, and there may be very little feedback.

 But there are other advantages, too.
 Businesses listed on Maps tend to experience SEO benefits: it helps to establish your local identity, and it also offers an easy way to provide directions for people when they need to find you.
 So it’s a mystery why so many businesses remain unlisted.

-All business listings on Maps are hosted by the Google My Business service.
-Some businesses need to create a My Business listing from scratch, while others can claim a listing that has already been created.
+All business listings on Maps are hosted by the Google Business service.
+Some businesses need to create a Google Business profile from scratch, while others can claim a listing that has already been created.
 In either case, adding a business isn’t complex.